Five Year Plan Provides Roadmap for Success

 - Distractions from nature

-Over 400 people completed an opinion survey, which was well above the target rate, allowing for statistically significant analysis of the results.
-Based on the survey results and meetings with the Strategic Plan Committee, four goals were developed to guide the DCCB over the next five years.
+Our team also put together an opinion survey for the public.
+Over 400 people participated and completed the opinion survey, which was well above the target rate to provide statistically significant analysis of the results.
+Based on the survey results and meetings with the Strategic Plan Committee, four goals were developed to guide the DCCB over the next five years:

 - Improve public awareness of the DCCB